iamrachitajain/iamrachitajain.github.io/pages/about.md

 Hi!
 I am **{{ site.author.name }}** :wave:,<br>

-I am a Master's student at the University of Pittsburgh majoring in Information Science and specializing in Human Centered Computing.
+I am a Master's student at the University of Pittsburgh majoring in Information Science.
 My interest lies in Data Science, Machine Learning and Deep Learning.
 I am passionate about coding and photography.
 I like to read as well.

 ## [Resume](/iamrachitajain.github.io/docs/rachita.pdf)